-Holt is one half of VC2 Cello Duo (www.vc2celloduo.com) alongside his longtime colleague Amahl Arulanandam.
-The pair were members of their teacher Matt Haimovitz’s ensemble, Uccello, and were semi-finalists in the 2015 Eckhardt-Gramatte competition.
+Bryan is one half of VC2 Cello Duo (www.vc2celloduo.com) alongside his longtime colleague Amahl Arulanandam.
 The duo have been featured artists at Toronto Summer Music Festival, Ottawa Chamberfest, 21C Music Festival, New Works Calgary, Women’s Musical Club of Winnipeg, the Prairie Cello Institute and the soundSCAPE Festival (Italy), amongst others.
 Hailed by CBC Radio as being “a tight unit, with excellent intonation and expression,” VC2 strongly believes in the support and creation of new works by living composers, especially those from their home country of Canada.
-To this end, VC2’s first album “Beethoven’s Cellists” features five new works by Canadian composers based on the five Beethoven Cello Sonatas.
+VC2’s first album “Beethoven’s Cellists” featured five new works by Canadian composers based on the five Beethoven Cello Sonatas.
 The ensemble are touring alumni of both Debut Atlantic (2018) and Prairie Debut (2019-2020).
 VC2 will release their second full-length album “I and Thou” on the Leaf Music label in the winter of 2023.

-Dr. Holt recently completed a Doctorate of Music in Cello Performance at the University of Toronto researching distance learning strategies for the transmission of modern cello pedagogy.
+Bryan holds a Doctorate of Music in Cello Performance from the University of Toronto where his thesis focused on the efficacy of online cello lessons.
 He holds a masters degree from the Schulich School of Music at McGill University in Solo Cello Performance and completed his undergraduate studies at the University of Toronto, where he was a two-time recipient of the Felix Galimir Award in Chamber Music Performance.
 His teachers have included Shauna Rolston, Matt Haimovitz, David Hetherington, Simon Fryer, Paul Widner, Matt Brubeck and Charita Holod.
-Holt is highly sought after as a teacher and maintains a private studio in downtown Toronto while also visiting several schools as a guest coach in the Greater Toronto Area.
+He maintains a private studio in downtown Toronto while also visiting several schools as a guest coach in the Greater Toronto Area.
 In his spare time Bryan religiously follows his sports apps for anything related to the Toronto Maple Leafs or the Toronto Blue Jays.

-As a teacher I look to inspire my students by any means possible.
+Bryan looks to inspire his students by any means possible.
 Students are encouraged to experiment and discover solutions to musical problems, while being coached on the technical aspects of playing.

-A typical lesson is one hour in length and consists of technical exercises, repertoire and in some cases some improvisation.
-My approach focuses on teaching good practice technique.
-Most of the time the student will spend with their instrument will be when I am not present.
-Repertoire will be individually catered to each student’s needs, musical tastes and will be used as the canvas for improvisation and creation.
+A typical lesson is one hour in length and consists of technical exercises, repertoire and in some cases improvisation.
+Bryan’s approach focuses on teaching good practice technique.
+Most of the time the student will spend with their instrument will be without a teacher present.
+Repertoire will be individually catered to each student’s needs, musical tastes and can be used as the canvas for improvisation and creation.

-I currently teach out of my studio located in the downtown core of Toronto, and online with Play with a Pro.
-In some cases I am able to travel to student’s homes, and am also available for group classes, coachings and masterclasses.
+Bryan teaches out of a private studio located in the downtown core of Toronto, and teaches a great deal of online lessons to students in North America and beyond.
+He is also available for group classes, coachings and masterclasses.